jzheng2017/resultset-mapper/README.md

 This strategy maps the field names to lowercase underscore.
 For instance `firstName` would map to `first_name`.
 #### Custom field naming strategy
 It is possible to make your own field naming strategy.
 It is done by implementing the `FieldNamingStrategy` interface.
 It has one function `transform` which transforms the original field name.

+## License
+See the [LICENSE](https://github.com/jzheng2017/resultset-mapper/blob/main/LICENSE) file for the license rights and limitations (MIT).

+## Java version
+The library uses Java 11.